Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-When Dave's not here, it's the kind of question we've got to ask.
+When Dave's not here, it's the kind of question we're going to ask ourselves.

 Yeah, no, I've been watching and it's definitely, I can see.